British Citizenship After ILR: Requirements (2026)

 Can I hold dual nationality as a British citizen?

 Yes.
 The UK allows dual or multiple nationality.
 You can become a British citizen without giving up your existing citizenship.
 However, you should check whether your other country of nationality also permits dual nationality, as some countries require you to renounce other citizenships when you naturalise elsewhere.
+Notable countries that do not allow dual citizenship include China, India, Japan, and Singapore.
+Turkey allows dual citizenship but requires you to notify the Turkish authorities when you naturalise in another country.
+This is a common question when navigating the indefinite leave to remain process.

 Related Guides